cdleong/cdleong.github.io/_posts/2020-06-20-translation-and-bible.md

 * Could one back out a "publishable grammar" from a language model, e.g. using techniques based on [this paper](https://arxiv.org/abs/1905.05950)
 * AllTheWord.org has created Semantic Representations of every word, phrase and clause in the Bible.
 And they have existing translations from this.
 Hmmmmmm... will they let us play with those?
 * [epitran](https://github.com/dmort27/epitran) is a library for G2P, or grapheme to phoneme.
 Could be a building block in an unsupervised data collection pipeline system of some sort.
-* Pig Latin translator?
+* Generate my own artificial language? e.g. Pig Latin translator?
 Take a massive English corpus.
 Generate the Pig Latin version.
 Translate.
-* The videogame Heaven's Gate
+* The videogame Heaven's Gate involves learning a language entirely from written text.

-## The Holy Grail of Low-Resource Translation: Unsupervised Universal Translator.
-While we're aiming high, can we get a machine to learn languages with minimal help?

-Perhaps something like...
-* Drop a microphone down.
-* Collect lots of data.
-* Have it start noticing patterns in the data on its own, while also easily accepting input from the humans involved?
+* Can a I frame my audio problem as a computer vision problem?
+* Can I frame my language model learning as a reinforcement learning problem? "ask smart questions to give me a correct grammar".